 First, point classification schemes do not furnish a measure of the marginal likelihood and cannot be used for inference.
-This means that the model-evidence has to be evaluated indirectly through cross-validation: Cross-validation (sometimes called rotation-estimation), involves partitioning the data into subsets such that the analysis is performed on one (training) subset, while the other (test) data are retained to confirm and validate the initial analysis3.
+This means that the model evidence has to be evaluated indirectly through cross-validation: Cross-validation (sometimes called rotation-estimation), involves partitioning the data into subsets such that the analysis is performed on one (training) subset, while the other (test) data are retained to confirm and validate the initial analysis.
 A significant mapping can be inferred if the performance on the test subset exceeds chance levels.
-However, by the Neyman-Pearson lemma, this inference is suboptimal because it does not conform to a likelihood-ratio test on the implicit recognition model.
-Having said this, cross-validation can be very useful for classical inference when the null distribution of the likelihood ratio statistic is unavailable; for instance when it is analytically intractable or it is computationally prohibitive to compute using sampling techniques.
-In this context, classification can be used as surrogate statistic because the null distribution for chance classification into two classes).
+However, by the Neyman-Pearson lemma, this inference is suboptimal because it does not conform to a likelihood ratio test on the implicit recognition model.
+Having said this, cross-validation can be very useful for classical inference when the null distribution of the likelihood ratio statistic is unavailable; for instance when it is analytically intractable or it is computationally prohibitive to compute using sampling techniques (see also Lukic et al., 2002).
+In this context, classification can be used as surrogate statistic because the null distribution of predictive performance can be derived easily (e.g., a binomial distribution for chance classification into two classes).
 We will use cross-validation p-values for classical inference below.

-The second problem for classifiers is that the marginal likelihood depends on both accuracy and model complexity (see Penny et al 2004).
+The second problem for classifiers is that the marginal likelihood depends on both accuracy and model complexity (see Penny et al., 2004).
 However, many classification schemes do not minimise complexity explicitly.
 This shortcoming can be ameliorated in two ways.
-The first is to minimise complexity through the use of formal constraints (c.f., the sparsity assumptions implicitly in SVM).
-The second is to optimise the recognition model parameters (e.g., the parameter C in SVM, which controls the width of the maximum-margin hyperplane) with respect to generalisation error (i.e., the classification error on test data).
+The first is to minimise complexity through the use of formal constraints (cf. the sparsity assumptions implicit in SVM).
+The second is to optimise the recognition model parameters (e.g., the parameter C in SVM, which controls the width of the maximum margin hyperplane) with respect to generalisation error (i.e., the classification error on test data).
 However, to evaluate the generalisation error one needs to know the classes and therefore there is no need for classification.
 In summary, classification per se appears to play an incidental role in answering key questions about structure-function relationships in brain imaging, so why have they excited so much interest?